As Tensions Rise Over Defense Costs, U.S. Walks Out Of Talks With South Korea

 Following Tuesday's aborted talks, State Department negotiator James DeHart told reporters that Seoul's proposals were "unresponsive" to U.S. demands.
 "We cut short our participation in the talks today in order to give the Korean side time to reconsider," he said.

-DeHart's counterpart, South Korean negotiator Jeong Eun-bo, told reporters after the talks that the U.S had asked for a steep increase in its contribution, "while South Korea maintains the position that our burden should be within a mutually acceptable range."
+DeHart's counterpart, South Korean negotiator Jeong Eun-bo, told reporters after the talks that the U.S had asked for a steep increase in South Korea's contribution, "while South Korea maintains the position that our burden should be within a mutually acceptable range."

 U.S. demands have been met with a crescendo of criticism from across the Korean political spectrum.